 The state value is obtained from the applicant's answers to the state of legal residence questions on the FAFSA (question 18 for the student and question 67 for the parent).
 Each report begins with data for a state of legal residence that is blank, which identifies applicants that did not provide an answer to question 18 or 67.

-We have provided reports for the second quarter of 2007-2008, the identical quarter of 2006-2007 (so you may compare 2007-2008 processing with data from the same time last year), and all cycle-to-date processing for 2006-2007.
+We have provided reports for the first quarter of 2007-2008, the identical quarter of 2006-2007 (so you may compare 2007-2008 processing with data from the same time last year), and all cycle-to-date processing through the first quarter for 2006-2007.
 Please see each report for the specific dates used to run the report.

 If you have any questions, please contact CPS/SAIG Technical Support at 800/330-5947 (TDD/TTY 800/511-5806) or by e-mail at CPSSAIG@ed.gov.